NextronSystems/thor-manual/usage/debugging.rst

 ------------------------------------

-Whenever THOR stops or pauses without any traceback or panic message and no error messages.

-Usually the following sources are responsible (descending order, by frequency):
+Whenever THOR stops or pauses without any traceback or panic message and no error messages, usually the following sources are responsible (descending order, by frequency):

 1. An :ref:`usage/debugging:antivirus or edr suspends thor` (>98%)
 2. A "paused" command line window due to :ref:`usage/debugging:windows quick edit mode` (<1%)